Global and local minima of $\alpha$-Brjuno functions: Lower semicontinuity of generalized Brjuno functions

-\section{Lower Semicontinuity of generalized Brjuno functions}
+\section{Lower semicontinuity of generalized Brjuno functions}

-In this section we will discuss the lower semicontinuity of generalized Brjuno function as defined above for different choices of $\alpha.$ First we prove that if $\alpha$ is rational than $B_{\alpha}$ is lower semi-continuous.
-Next we show that the hypothesis $\alpha\in\Q$ cannot be dropped since there exists irrational values $\alpha\in(1/2,1)$ such that $B_{\alpha}$ is not lower semi-continuous.
+In this section, we will discuss the lower semicontinuity of $B_\alpha$ for different choices of $\alpha,$ since this property is necessary to repeat the argument of \cite{BaMa_12} for general $B_\alpha.$ We will prove that if $\alpha$ is rational, then $B_{\alpha}$ is lower semi-continuous.
+We also point out that the hypothesis $\alpha\in\Q$ cannot be dropped, since there exist irrational values $\alpha\in(1/2,1)$ for which $B_{\alpha}$ is not lower semi-continuous.

+Using the lower semicontinuity, we also show that the intermediate value property holds for $B_{\alpha}$ when $\alpha$ is rational.
+This result is not necessary for our main result, but we believe it has its own interest.

+We conclude this section by observing that the semicontinuity property can also be proved for more general Brjuno functions.